 Absolutely!
 We encourage applicants from all countries to apply.
 You can participate in the program through any visa that allows you to be in the country and take meetings, e.g. a visa that would enable you to participate in a U.S. conference.

-We are looking for people with strong scientific training who are able to work with data programatically and can make valid real-world inferences based on data.
+We are looking for people with strong scientific training who are able to work with data programmatically and can make valid real-world inferences based on data.
 Applicants usually have a strong background in probability, statistics, and experience with programming, scripting, or statistical packages.